Ways To Consume Cannabis

 While there are plenty of ways to consume cannabis, they all fit into one of three categories: inhalation, oral and topical.
 Let’s explore each of them.

-Consuming cannabis through inhalation is by far the most popular consumption technique.
+Consuming cannabis through inhalation is by far the most popular way to consume cannabis.
 One of the reasons for its popularity is that it works very quickly.
 The smoke that comes from heated cannabis hits your bloodstream through your lungs almost instantly, making you feel ‘high’ within minutes.

 If you want to explore consuming cannabis through inhalation, you can either smoke it or vape it.